immich-app/immich/docs/docs/usage/post-installation.md

 - [Apple App Store](https://apps.apple.com/us/app/immich/id1613945652)
 - [F-Droid](https://f-droid.org/packages/app.alextran.immich)

-## Step 2 - Registering the admin user
+## Step 2 - Register the admin user

 The first user to register will be the admin user.
 The admin user will be able to add other users to the application.